Alexandria retains National Science Foundation headquarters

 Transition ahead

-NSF will utilize “all available flexibilities, including telework” during the move, according to Friday’s memo.
+NSF will utilize “all available flexibilities, including telework” during the move, according to the internal memo.
 Staff can expect additional details at a town hall meeting scheduled for next week.

-Science journalist Dan Garisto also obtained a copy of the internal memo and first reported the news on social media Friday morning.
+The Alexandria Brief first reported the relocation Friday morning based on an internal NSF memo sent to staff at 10:47 a.m.
+Science journalist Dan Garisto also obtained a copy of the memo and reported the news on social media.